 The Other Less Known Sugar Alternatives

 Rice and barley malt sweeteners are among the sugar alternatives, which experts for the macrobiotic diet recommend.
 Even yacón and coconut sugar are a possible replacement for the “white poison”.
 Yacón is also suitable for diabetics, but it has a specific taste.
-A coconut sugar has more calories and reminds us on sugar.
+Coconut sugar has more calories and reminds us of sugar.

-Coconut sugar doesn’t have these properties, it is more like unrefined sugar (regards taste and structure), but has a much lower glycemic index, the less calories and a number of advantages over the refined white sugar.
+Coconut sugar doesn’t have these properties, it is more like unrefined sugar (regards taste and structure) but has a much lower glycemic index, fewer calories, and a number of advantages over the refined white sugar.

 Choose Quality Sugary Products

 You saw how many calories brown sugar has.
-There is 17 calories in a teaspoon of brown sugar.
-If you can’t be without sugar in your coffee or tea, than it is the best that you choose quality sugary products which don’t have a lot of calories.
-We presented some sugar alternatives that will sweeten you food or drinks, and provide your body some minerals.
+There are 17 calories in a teaspoon of brown sugar.
+If you can’t be without sugar in your coffee or tea then it is the best that you choose quality sugary products that don’t have a lot of calories.
+We presented some sugar alternatives that will sweeten your food or drinks, and provide your body with some minerals.
 Some of them are appropriate for diabetics (yacón) that must take care of raised blood sugar.

-At the end of this article we must stress out something important.
+At the end of this article, I must stress out something important.
 Don’t be fooled with so-called brown alternatives to white products.
 As you saw, cheap brown sugar is nothing more than colored white sugar.
 Try to avoid sugar slowly, if you can.
 But if you have a sweet tooth and can’t stop eating sugar; choose healthier alternatives that we mentioned above.